How do I ________?

 I am still posting videos over on the Video page, so please keep check back.

 You have questions.
 A lot of questions.
 So, let’s start you off on your journey.
-I’m going to start with some basics and if you already know this then awesome, simply jump to the next thing!
-Let’s get you started!
+I’m going to start with some tech basics and if you already know this then awesome, simply jump to the next thing!
+Let’s get you started:

 1. When I google about homeschooling I get so overwhelmed!
 Everyone knows how to Google something, right?
 Well… there are some tricks and tips that will help you to be come a googling guru! https://www.lifehack.org/articles/technology/20-tips-use-google-search-efficiently.html Learning how to precisely google what you are looking for will save you time and hopefully keep you from starting down a “bunny trail” and getting lost on the internet.